developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to configure the *Power State* of the WWAN adapter.

-- If the value ***Off*** is chosen, then the power to the WWAN adapter is turned OFF, preventing all communications via the WWAN adapter and reducing battery drain.
+- If the value ***Off*** is chosen, the power to the WWAN adapter is turned OFF, preventing all communications through the WWAN adapter and reducing battery drain.

-- If the value ***On*** is chosen, then the power to the WWAN adapter is turned ON, potentially allowing communications via the WWAN adapter and increasing battery drain.
+- If the value ***On*** is chosen, the power to the WWAN adapter is turned ON, potentially allowing communications through the WWAN adapter and increasing battery drain.

 ### Wireless WAN Configuration - SIM Card Slot

 This Managed Configuration allows an Administrator using an EMM to configure SIM card slot that is used by the WWAN adapter.

-A given device may or may not support a WWAN Adapter.
-An attempt to configure the WWAN Adapter on a device that does not have one results in an error.
+A given device may or may not support a WWAN adapter.
+An attempt to configure the WWAN adapter on a device that does not have one results in an error.
 A given device may have a limited number of SIM card slots.
-An attempt to configure the WWAN Adapter to use an unsupported SIM card slot results in an error.
+An attempt to configure the WWAN adapter to use an unsupported SIM card slot results in an error.
 A given device may support a given SIM car slot, but that SIM car slot may not contain a SIM card.
-An attempt to configure the WWAN Adapter to use a supported but unpopulated SIM card slot results in an error.
+An attempt to configure the WWAN adapter to use a supported but unpopulated SIM card slot results in an error.

 - When a value of ***Slot 1*** is chosen, the WWAN adapter attempts to use the SIM card slot designated as Slot 1.